CLARIN-PL/lepiszcze-datatasets-descriptions/allegro/klej-cdsc-e/README.md

 The entailment relation between two sentences is labeled with *entailment*, *contradiction*, or *neutral*.
 The task is to predict if the premise entails the hypothesis (entailment), negates the hypothesis (contradiction), or is unrelated (neutral).

+b **entails** a (a **wynika z** b) – if a situation or an event described by sentence b occurs, it is recognized that a situation or an event described by a occurs as well, i.e., a and b refer to the same event or the same situation;

 **Input**: ('sentence_A', 'sentence_B'): sentence pair

 **Output** ('entailment_judgment' column): one of the possible entailment relations (*entailment*, *contradiction*, *neutral*)

 **Domain:** image captions

-*Example:*

-- b **entails** a (a **wynika z** b) – if a situation or an event described by sentence b occurs, it is recognized that a situation or an event described by a occurs as well, i.e., a and b refer to the same event or the same situation;
-Żaden mężczyzna nie stoi na przystanku autobusowym.
-(Eng.
-No man standing at the bus stop.) vs. Mężczyzna z żółtą i białą reklamówką w ręce stoi na przystanku obok autobusu.
-(Eng.
-A man with a yellow and white commercial in his hand stands at a bus stop next to a bus.) → **entailment**

 **Measurements**: Accuracy

+**Example:**

+Input: `Żaden mężczyzna nie stoi na przystanku autobusowym.`  ; `Mężczyzna z żółtą i białą reklamówką w ręce stoi na przystanku obok autobusu.`

+Input (translated by DeepL): `No man standing at the bus stop.` ;  `A man with a yellow and white bag in his hand stands at a bus stop next to a bus.`

+Output: `entailment`

 ## Data splits